gfini/my-logger/en/index.md

 - Increase your awareness of what your life really looks like in the areas you monitor.
 That brings a range of further benefits:
     - Greater sense of control over your life.
 This gives you satisfaction, peace of mind, more confidence, and motivation to change for the better 🙂.
     - Better understanding of yourself and your surroundings, which leads to many emotional and practical benefits.
-    - Identification of areas worth improving (related to health, relationships, finances, work, personal time—whatever you choose to log 😉).
+    - Identification of areas worth improving (related to health, relationships, finances, work, personal time — whatever you choose to log 😉).
     - Recognition of resources you're using differently than you’d like (time, energy, money).

 ### Try the beta version!
 You're one of the lucky people who found this page very early! 🎉 The app is currently in development and not publicly available on the Play Store.
 But you can still get it!
-If you want to receive the benefits described above **completely for free**, fill out <a href="https://forms.gle/2hEkZGoRS87F9Q7T6" target="_blank">this form</a>, and I’ll give you access to the beta version and send you an email with a link to the app 😊📲.
+If you want to receive the benefits described above **completely for free**, fill out <a href="https://forms.gle/2hEkZGoRS87F9Q7T6" target="_blank">this form</a>, and I'll give you access to the beta version and send you an email with a link to the app 😊📲.

 ### Data and privacy
 Currently, all the data you enter into the app is stored on your phone.
 I have no access to this data and do not collect any of your information without your consent.
-You can check the [privacy policy](privacy-policy) here.
+You can check the [privacy policy](privacy-policy).

-If you want to protect your data in case you lose your phone, you can enable automatic backups in the settings or manually export your data to a CSV file.
+If you want to protect your data in case you lose your phone, you can enable automatic backups in the app settings or manually export your data to a CSV file.
 You can then import it into the app on a new device.

 ### System requirements
-The app is being developed for the latest Android systems, but it remains compatible down to Android 8.0 Oreo.
-This version was released in 2017, so if your phone is less than 7 years old, it should work just fine 🙂.
+The app is targeting Android 14 currently (Android 15 will be supported soon), but it remains compatible down to Android 8.0 Oreo.
+So if your phone is less than 8 years old, it should work just fine 🙂.

 <div style="height: 50px;"></div>